hsarasan/hs-code/readme.txt

     - Derivatives pricing & risk software
     - Payment transaction software

-Some of the interesting personal projects (all developed in C++ with some rust)

  Semi commercial personal projects
     - a website for creating and storing flashcards (aimed at students of all ages)

- open source contribution
-    - contributed to zeroMQ
-    - contributor for c++ & rust stack overflow